Spatiotemporal Maps for Dynamic MRI Reconstruction: Experiments

-When using Tikohonov regularization, we minimized \eref{e,rec_inv} using conjugate gradient.
+When using Tikhonov regularization, we minimized \eref{e,rec_inv} using conjugate gradient.
 When using P-LORAKS regularization, we solved the inverse problem using the majorize-minimize algorithm in \cite{kim2017loraks}.
-We compared the reconstruction results with three baseline methods.
+We compared the reconstruction results with five baseline methods.
 The first method used data sharing to substitute each missing k-space sample with a sample available in a neighboring time frame \cite{jones1993k}.
-The second method used a low-rank plus sparsity model \cite{otazo:15:lrp} that was implemented using POGM \cite{lin:19:edp}.
-We refer to these two methods as Data Sharing and \LpS, respectively.
-The third method corresponded to an analogous version of the reconstruction framework in Sec.~\ref{sec:rec}, where instead of using the STM model in \eref{e,est_rec} and computing the STM spatial functions in \eref{e,rec_inv}, we used the PSF model and computed the PSF spatial functions, respectively.
+We refer to this method as Data Sharing.
+The second method used a locally low-rank (LLR) model that was implemented using nonlinear conjugate gradient \cite{lobos2025smooth}.
+The third method corresponded to blind compressed sensing (BCS) \cite{lingala2013blind}, using the software provided by the authors.
+The fourth method used a low-rank plus sparsity model \cite{otazo:15:lrp} that was implemented using POGM \cite{lin:19:edp}.
+We refer to this method as \LpS.
+The fifth method corresponded to an analogous version of the reconstruction framework in Sec.~\ref{sec:rec}, where instead of using the STM model in \eref{e,est_rec} and computing the STM spatial functions in \eref{e,rec_inv}, we used the PSF model and computed the PSF spatial functions, respectively.
 The PSF temporal functions were computed from the same ACS data used to compute spatiotemporal maps, and we used Tikhonov regularization when computing the PSF spatial functions.
 We refer to this method as \psfTK hereafter.

+We studied how the parameters related to the spatial resolution of spatiotemporal maps affected reconstruction performance.
+Using dataset (B) we studied how reconstruction performance varied when choosing the radius parameter $R \in \{2, 3, 4, 5\}$.
+In addition, we reconstructed the retrospectively undersampled data using spatiotemporal maps computed after interpolating $12.5\%$, $25\%$, and $40\%$ of their k-space using the FFT-based PISCO approach.